BasselGhazali/BasselGhazali/README.md

 ---

 ### I'd like to learn more about
+Cloud and data visualisation.
 I have a basic working understanding of these tools, and would like to continue improving my proficiency in the future.

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)